lastralab/ABISSMAL/R/vignettes/README.md

 5. Make barcode style visualizations of the raw and per-processed data

-6. Detect clusters, score clusters, generate summary statistics
+6. Detect clusters, score clusters, generate summary statistics.

+Things that would be important to add:
+- Loops
+- Errors and troubleshooting online

 Note that code for processing and analyzing biological data collected from zebra finches, and code to make figures, is published online as part of a submitted manuscript for the ABISSMAL tracking system.